Saoirsegirl/05_RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :2012-11-30 23:55:00
 ##
 ```
 The comparison of the summary(raw) output and summary(data) output, shows that the steps and date column remain exactly as before, the interval column is transformed into a character vector and the resulting time and DateTime columns mimic the orginal data as desired.
+Finally we created a factor vector for Weekday/end to allow for segmentation of the data set by that dimension of time.
 We are good to go!!

 ## Analysis Steps
 ### 1) What is mean total number of steps taken per day?